melissa4444/iosAllergyApp/PROPOSAL.md

 able to add random allergies experienced like basically a list included with a share feature to social media

-The final functionalities are the user being able to login and logout
+The final functionalities are the user being able to login and logout AND add allergies to the database AND a search functionality.